Membership # 4322

-The KM4000 was designed around 33 years ago to fulfil a need for a flexible electronic morse key with a built in electronic memory that can be used for every day QSO’s, contest, meteor scatter or EME work.
+I designed the KM4000 in the late 80's to fulfil a need for a flexible electronic morse key with a built in electronic memory that can be used for every day QSO’s, contest, meteor scatter or EME work.
 The KM4000 was designed with the user in mind and can be operated with a single paddle or with full iambic operation, there’s an LED memory status display and side tone generator, just add the switch options, put it in all in a case and connect your favourite paddle. . .
 You may need a TX to get some distance.

 Many hours were spent reading radio magazines and cannibalising old televisions and radios for components, some of the more ‘likely’ radios had BFO’s, ’S’ meters, additional IF stages and RF pre-selectors added.
 Transmitters were made and remade.
 At thirteen the ‘Radio Amateurs Exam’ was taken.
 The result was not what I wanted.
 I got round to taking it again a few years later with the correct result this time; In 1975 G8KLN was on the air.
 Using modified commercial equipment and home brew my interest was 2 metre DX.

 A couple of years later in 1977 my interest turned to CW and the Morse test.
 After 3 months living, breathing and eating Morse the CW test was in the bag.
 G4GVB had arrived.
-While I was working as an Electronics Engineer in the Engineering department at a local company producing Digital Temperature measuring equipment.
+While I was working in the Design and Development department at a company in West Sussex producing Digital Temperature measuring equipment.
 I designed, built and sold an electronic Morse key with memory, the KM4000 was published in the RSGB’s magazine ‘Radio Communication’ I still have the original keyer and it still works.
 In 1998 I was elected a 'Fellow of the Institute of British Engineers'.